LinkedEarth/Pyleoclim_util/doc_build/core/ui.rst

 Scalogram (pyleoclim.Scalogram)
 """""""""""""""""""""""""""""""
-The Scalogram class is analogous to PSD:
+The Scalogram class is analogous to PSD, but for wavelet spectra (scalograms)

 .. autoclass:: pyleoclim.core.ui.Scalogram
    :members: